Wanted Dead or Alive (TV series): Home media

-On June 7, 2005, New Line Home Video released season 1 of Wanted: Dead or Alive on DVD in Region 1.
-In 2007, BCI Eclipse acquired the distribution rights to the series and released the final two seasons on DVD.
-Season 2 was released on July 17, 2007, and season 3 on October 16, 2007.
+On June 7, 2005, New Line Home Entertainment released season 1 of Wanted Dead or Alive on DVD in Region 1.
+In 2007, BCI Eclipse acquired the distribution rights to the series, and released the final two seasons on DVD.
+Season 2 was released on July 17, 2007, and Season 3 on October 16, 2007.

-In June 2009, Mill Creek Entertainment acquired the rights to the series under license from copyright holder StudioCanal, and have subsequently re-released the first two seasons.
-On August 25, 2009, they released an 11-disc box set featuring all 94 episodes of the series on DVD.
+In June 2009, Mill Creek Entertainment acquired the rights to the series under license from copyright holder StudioCanal, and has subsequently re-released the first two seasons.
+On August 25, 2009, they released an 11-disc DVD box set featuring all 94 episodes of the series.

 Reception

 Initially, the show was popular with audiences, but not popular with critics.
-A review in Variety, September 10, 1958 noted that McQueen's characterization of the bounty hunter was "almost stuffy in its allegiance to the breed...
+A review in Variety, September 10, 1958, noted that McQueen's characterization of the bounty hunter was "almost stuffy in its allegiance to the breed. ...
 Acting is ok.
 It's obvious what the half-hour needs is scripting and perhaps some cleaner direction."
-However, by the third season, the ratings had crashed, some of which can be attributed to the change from its original Saturday night timeslot to Wednesday nights directly opposite the popular series, The Adventures of Ozzie and Harriet.
+However, by the third season, the ratings had crashed, some of which can be attributed to the change from its original Saturday night time slot to Wednesday nights directly opposite the popular series, The Adventures of Ozzie and Harriet.